bitnami/charts/bitnami/nginx-ingress-controller/README.md

 <!--- app-name: NGINX Ingress Controller -->

-# NGINX Ingress Controller packaged by Bitnami
+# Bitnami package for NGINX Ingress Controller

 NGINX Ingress Controller is an Ingress controller that manages external access to HTTP services in a Kubernetes cluster using NGINX.